HireDale/daleydose/window-home.md

 ---
-title: Daley Dose - User Interface
+title: Daley Dose - Home Window
 description: ""
 layout: default
 ---

-# **MAIN INTERFACE**
+# **HOME WINDOW**
 ---
-The Daley Dose application's **Main Interface** is composed of the Title Section, Profile Section, Work Area, and two sidebars: Information and Action.
+The Daley Dose application's Home Window is composed of the Title Section, Profile Section, Work Area, and two sidebars: Information and Action.
 The sidebars contain the primary fields and application‑wide settings, respectively.

 Most of the interface remains the same throughout the prescription‑making process.
 Only the middle section, referred to as the Work Area, changes depending on the current window accessed.

-## **TITLE SECTION**
+## **[1] TITLE SECTION**
 ---
 The Title Section is located at the top left of the application and contains the Daley Dose name, logo, and version number.